-Note: My mind is on overload (in this situation) because the salesman is pushing all my emotional buttons, on purpose!
+Note: My mind is on overload because the salesman is pushing all my emotional buttons, on purpose!
 Instead, read The Wirecutter etc ahead of time, think it out calmly, and buy it online without any pushy salesmen!
 Marty and I did that with our TV, and we're perfectly happy with it.